f0rbit/gm-server/README.md

 Inside the `examples` directory, is the `client-template`.
 This template is what you should base your GameMaker game off of.
 It includes basic implementation to connect to the TCP and UDP server, with only needed to change a couple macros.

 There is also an example of a basic platformer game [here](./example/platformer-basic) called `platformer-basic`.

+If you'd like a guided breakdown of how to implement this, or where to start, check out this [wiki article](https://github.com/f0rbit/gm-server/wiki/Walkthrough-of-platformer-basic-example)